enkidevs/curriculum/comp-sci/networking/http-status-codes/server-error-status-codes.md

-# Server error status codes
+---
 author: SebaRaba

 levels:

   - beginner

   - basic

   - medium

   - advanced

 type: normal

 category: must-know

 parent: client-error-status-codes
 ---
 ## Content
+# Server error status codes

 When processing *HTTP requests*, problems can occur not only on the client side, but also on the server side.
 In such cases, if possible, **server-error status codes** are returned.